top of page

 No scene is worth photographing if in the wrong lighting configuration

-Let us dive into the compositional guidelines.
-This is by no means a complete list, but it is definitely a quite rich one that will help you understand the visual language.
+Let us dive into the photography composition rules, aka guidelines.
+This is by no means a complete list, but it is a quite rich one that will help you understand the visual language.
+These principles of composition apply to all genres, including landscape photography.
+Welcome to your visual education.
+Whether you are an urban photographer, or interested in portraits, digital photography, or just textures, this guide is for you.

 Open vs. Closed image

-An image can be categorized as either 'open' or 'closed'.
-By 'closed', we refer to an image that clearly states its purpose.
-An example would be a product photograph in front of white background.
-These are images that cannot be subject to interpretation and their purpose is clearly stated, so all viewers can deduct similar conclusions.
+One of the essential photography composition techniques is to understand that photos can be categorized as either 'open' or 'closed'.
+By 'closed', we refer to a photograph that clearly states its purpose.
+An example would be a product photograph in front of a white background.
+These are photos that cannot be subject to interpretation and their purpose is clearly stated, so all viewers can draw similar conclusions.
 When we talk about photography as art, we usually do not take these kinds of images into account.
 'Open' images, on the other hand, are the ones that will be our interest in this article.
-By 'open' we refer to images that are open to interpretation.
+By 'open' we refer to compositions that are open to interpretation.
 The same image can be interpreted differently by each viewer.
 Each one can create a different story behind it.
 These are images that can usually grab the viewer's attention for longer.
-This is also the reason why in such photographs we avoid explanatory captions, in order to give to the viewer the chance to interpret it individually, thus letting him mentally interact with it.
+This is also the reason why in such photographs we avoid explanatory captions, to give the viewer the chance to interpret it individually, thus letting him mentally interact with it.

 Open images suggest more questions than provide answers